Key takeaways:

 A lot goes into managing a multifamily building, but nothing’s as important as ensuring secure access for residents, staff, and guests at your property.
 Looking to modernize your old access control system with a keyless entry method?
-Fingerprint access control is a type of biometric access control system that uses tenants’ own fingerprints as a credential.
+Fingerprint access control is a biometric access control system that uses tenants’ fingerprints as credentials.

 Read on to learn what fingerprint access control is and how it works.
 Then, explore the pros and cons of implementing a fingerprint-based access control system at your building.
 Finally, discover how to choose the best access control system for your property.